JCoffey24/LiveGL/README.md

 # LiveGL
 LiveGL is a set of Max for Ableton Live devices that act as an interface for controlling jitter and OpenGL-based visuals running in Max.
 Users can control visuals through a spectrum analyser, an LFO and a series of buttons and dials, all individually mappable to a wide selection of geometry and video fx parameters.
-LiveGL lets you load, play and switch videos onto your background or a selection of geometrical shapes.
+LiveGL lets you load, play and switch videos onto your background or onto a selection of geometrical shapes.

 # User Guide
 To start using LiveGL, download LiveGL and open up the folder, drag LiveGL_Main into any empty track in Ableton Live, double click and minimize LiveGL_jitterHandler, and drag LiveGL_5LFO, DIAL, and/or SPEC into any track.
 Make sure Main’s on/off button is in the on state, and drag the LiveGL to the side of your display, or to its own display preferably.